rarylson/rrdedit/README.md

 - Two more algorithms for resize-step-rra (You'll choose the one you prefer!)

-- Others operations with datasource and RRA
+- Other operations with datasource and RRA